Newsletter

 The Children’s and Youth Chorus

-The singers in the children’s chorus of the Deutsche Oper Berlin may be young in years but they already have their sights set on the same goal as their professional colleagues in the ‘grown-up’ chorus: they want to thrill the audience.
-They want to triumph alongside the rest of the company.
+The singers in the children's chorus of the Deutsche Oper Berlin may be young, but they already have the same goal as their professional colleagues in the ‘big’ chorus: they want to inspire.
+They want to create a successful evening with the ensemble.
+This year, for the first time, a world premiere took place especially for the children's chorus: IMMMERMEEEHR.

 Read more